Square root of 7: Geometry

 In plane geometry, the square root of 7 can be constructed via a sequence of dynamic rectangles, that is, as the largest diagonal of those rectangles illustrated here.

 The minimal enclosing rectangle of an equilateral triangle of edge length 2 has a diagonal of the square root of 7.

+Due to the Pythagorean theorem and Legendre's three-square theorem, $\sqrt{7}$ is the smallest square root of a natural number that cannot be the distance between any two points of a cubic integer lattice (or equivalently, the length of the space diagonal of a rectangular cuboid with integer side lengths). $\sqrt{15}$ is the next smallest such number.